theQuert/XPS-9360-macOS/README.md

    - [Atom](https://atom.io/) to edit profile and programming.
    - [XDM](http://xdman.sourceforge.net/) works as a downloader on macOS.
    - [Carbon Copy Cloner](https://bombich.com/download) If you need swap the SSD.
+   - [TurboBoost Switcher](http://tbswitcher.rugarciap.com/) To disable TurboBoost for extending battery duration time when on battery time.

    ## Custom setting the delay between trackpad and keyboard
    To do that you need to edit `Info.plist` in `VoodooI2CHID.kext`: